melissa-c/Comms/README.md

 ##Project Description
 A communication tool to assist children with alternative abilities in speech and language to communicate on a day to day basis.

+This app works best on tablet devices to more easily view the pictures, and to optimise convenience and mobility.

 ##App link:
 to be added.